Mobile Ad Formats and Sizes: Essential Guide

 It’s a staple of almost all websites, and it’s normally found on top of the page.

 The spot is the same, although the pixels may vary between 300×100 and 305×99.

 Don’t know whether you should go for 300×250 or 300×100?

 Then, as soon as you get enough info, you can create a 300 x 250 campaign, since the level of competition is higher!

 728×90 and 468×60

 These banners appear on websites that don’t have a mobile version, which means they adapt to the screen size.

 These spots have good volumes and are usually consistent.

-The Square!
 It’s not a premium spot but you can use it to increase your traffic.

 It’s a mobile spot and fits in smaller places.